Standards, Data Models and Ontologies

 Sequencing file formats, variant standards, and single-cell data formats covering the pipeline from raw reads through to annotated expression matrices.

-• AnnData is the widely adopted standard format (h5ad) for single-cell genomics data in the Scanpy and scverse ecosystem.
+• AnnData (Annotated Data) is the standard format (h5ad) for single-cell genomics data in the scverse ecosystem.

-• Cell Ontology is the OBO Foundry ontology for cell types, required for single-cell data annotation in CELLxGENE and BICAN.
+• Cell Ontology is the OBO Foundry ontology for cell types, used for single-cell data annotation.

-• FASTQ is the standard format for raw sequencing reads and the primary output of all NGS instruments.
+• FASTQ is the standard format for raw sequencing reads.

-• GO (Gene Ontology) covers biological process, molecular function, and cellular component and is used in transcriptomics workflows.
+• GO (Gene Ontology) covers biological process, molecular function, and cellular component for gene products.

-• Phenopackets is the GA4GH standard (ISO/TS 5435) linking clinical phenotypes via HPO to genomic data, supporting both VCF and VRS as variant formats.
+• Phenopackets is the GA4GH standard linking clinical phenotypes to genomic data.

-• VCF (Variant Call Format) is the standard format for genomic variant data, with open-access variants deposited in EVA (Europe) or dbSNP (US).
+• VCF (Variant Call Format) is the standard format for genomic variant data, deposited in EVA and dbSNP.

-• VRS (Variant Representation Specification) is the GA4GH standard for computationally precise, globally unique variant identifiers that complement VCF notation across genome builds.
+• VRS (Variation Representation Specification) is the GA4GH standard for precise, globally unique variant identifiers.

 Clinical data models and interoperability